JustSleightly/SleightlyBall/README.md

 Click the circular arrow next to the version number in the bottom left to check for newer versions of SleightlyBall.
 If a new version is detected, the arrow will turn into a red X and a pop-up window will prompt you to download it.
 Otherwise, the arrow will turn into a green checkmark.

+This will automatically check the first time it is loaded per day.

 ######

 ![](https://github.com/JustSleightly/SleightlyBall/raw/main/Documentation/Gifs/SB%20Update%20Checker.gif)